igordall/EPFL_IKEA/README.md

 # EPFL_IKEA: AI-Powered French Text Difficulty Prediction

-## Project Overview
+## Introduction

-In this project, Alex and I harness artificial intelligence to predict the difficulty levels of French texts.
-Our experience as native French speakers who have learned English informs our appreciation for matching language learners with texts of appropriate complexity.
-This GitHub repository documents our journey from participating in a Kaggle competition to developing a model that leverages our fluency to benefit language learners worldwide.
+In the burgeoning field of language learning technology, accurately gauging text complexity can significantly enhance learning outcomes.
+This GitHub repository, EPFL_IKEA, is the culmination of efforts by Alex and me to create an AI model that predicts the difficulty levels of French texts.
+Our journey, rooted in our own experiences as native French speakers and learners of English, has led us from competing in Kaggle to developing a robust tool that aids learners by matching them with appropriately challenging texts.

+## Project Background

+The ability to correctly match text difficulty with a learner's proficiency level is pivotal in language education.
+It ensures that learners are neither overwhelmed by complexity beyond their comprehension nor under-challenged by overly simplistic texts.
+Recognizing this, we embarked on creating a machine learning model capable of classifying French texts across the Common European Framework of Reference for Languages (CEFR) levels from A1 (beginner) to C2 (advanced).

 ## Data Resources

-For our project, we trained various models using a specialized dataset comprised of 4,800 French sentences, each labeled with a difficulty level ranging from A1 to C2.
-These models were evaluated through a competition where we predicted the difficulty levels of an unlabelled dataset.
-The results were submitted to Kaggle for scoring.
-Below are the links to the datasets used in our study:
+The foundation of our project is a dataset consisting of 4,800 French sentences, each tagged with a CEFR difficulty level.
+We utilized the following datasets throughout our project:

-- **Training Data:** This dataset includes the French sentences used for training our models.
-Access the [Training Dataset](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/training_data.csv)
+- **Training Data:** Contains the sentences used to train our models.
+[Access the Training Dataset](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/training_data.csv)
-- **Unlabelled Test Data:** We used this dataset for predicting sentence difficulty as part of the competition.
-Access the [Test Dataset](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/unlabelled_test_data.csv)
+- **Unlabelled Test Data:** Used for predicting sentence difficulty as part of the competition.
+[Access the Test Dataset](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/unlabelled_test_data.csv)
-- **Sample Submission:** This file serves as a template illustrating the required format for our competition submissions.
-Download the [Sample Submission File](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/sample_submission.csv)
+- **Sample Submission:** Demonstrates the submission format for the competition.
+[Download the Sample Submission File](https://raw.githubusercontent.com/pinoulex/Team-IKEA-ML/main/data/sample_submission.csv)

-These resources are integral to our ongoing efforts to refine and validate our models.
 ## Model Development and Performance

 ### Initial Machine Learning Approaches